 Final Thoughts

-To reliably validate user emails, create an account on Abstract API and get your free API key.
+To reliably validate user emails, create an account with Abstract API and get your free API key.

 Validate Emails with Abstract API